Find Affordable College Courses

 2 Yearly Graduations

 Fordham University comes in at #4 on our list of the most popular colleges offering master's degrees in medieval studies.
 Each year, around 16,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,730 per year, while in-state graduate students, on average, pay $23,112 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in medieval studies from Fordham U.
+The average in-state tuition for full-time undergraduates is $60,335 per year, while in-state graduate students, on average, pay $25,080 per year.
+During the most recent year for which we have data, 2 people received their master's degree in medieval studies from Fordham U. Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.

 #5